How Much Does It Cost to Paint a Room?

 Are There Other Costs Associated With Painting a Room?

-If you're painting the room yourself, you'll need additional supplies that will increase the room painting costs by up to $100 (CAD 125).
+If you're painting the room yourself, you'll need additional supplies that will increase the room painting costs by up to $135 (CAD 185), or $595 (CAD 805) if you need to buy a ladder.
 Most of these items are relatively inexpensive, and you might already have them on hand.